What to expect when UK campsites reopen this summer

 - Scotland’s holidaymakers can have ‘self contained holidays’ (they need their own bathroom in a caravan or motorhome) from 3 July 2020.
 Campers without their own bathroom can holiday from 15 July as long as campsites open their shared bathroom facilities.

-- In Wales, campsites are expected to reopen to caravans and motorhomes with their own facilities from 11 July (subject to a decision on 9 July).
+- In Wales, campsites reopened to caravans and motorhomes with their own facilities on 11 July.

 Campsites reopening in the UK